I believe art is empowering.

 Photo by So-Ming Kang Photography

 My name is Carol-Anne McFarlane and I am a visual artist.
 I am an unapologetic visual voyager.
 I navigate worlds.
-I help people communicate better by becoming aware of the social conditioning we all have been exposed to and by sparking dialogue through which individuals can begin to find their own answers.
+I challenge and support others to become aware of their social conditioning that we all have been exposed to; and, I spark dialogue through which individuals can begin to find their own answers.

 Here is what I want for all of us: